Winterreisender/webviewko/README.md

 ### 1. Import webviewko

-If you're using a build system like Gradle, Maven, see [webviewko in JitPack.io](https://jitpack.io/#Winterreisender/webviewko)
+If you're using a build system like Gradle or Maven, see [webviewko in JitPack.io](https://jitpack.io/#Winterreisender/webviewko)

 If you want to use jar files, see [GitHub Release](https://github.com/Winterreisender/webviewko/releases)